Convergence Center For Policy Resolution

 Equips participants with the mindsets and practical strategies and skills to engage in difficult conversations, build relationships, and bridge differences.
 These skills include how to use storytelling to build understanding and how to transform destructive statements into constructive ones.

-COURSE 4 and 5 Collaborative Problem-Solving: From Conflict to Solutions:
+COURSES 4 and 5 Collaborative Problem-Solving: From Conflict to Solutions

 CONTACT US TO LEARN MORE